amalgam8/amalgam8.github.io/_docs/demo/bookinfo.md

   You will see that the webpage loads in about 6 seconds.
 The reviews section will show *Sorry, product reviews are currently unavailable for this book*.

-  Something is not working as expected in the application.
-If the reviews service has a 10 second timeout, the product page should have returned after 7 seconds with full content.
-What we see however is that the entire reviews section is unavailable.
+_**Impact of fault:**_ If the reviews service has a 10s timeout, the product page should have returned after 7s with full content.
+What we saw however is that the entire reviews section is unavailable._

 Notice that we are restricting the failure impact to user Jason only.
 If you login as any other user, say "shriram" or "frank", you would not experience any delays.

-### Use a Gremlin Recipe to systematically test the application
+### Fault Injection + Automated Verification

+Fault injection alone is insufficient, as it requires manual effort to monitor the application and identify which services failed to recover.
+In any reasonably sized application, this troubleshooting process can get quite complicated and time consuming.

 We'll now use a *gremlin recipe* that describes the application topology (`topology.json`), reproduces the (7 seconds delay) failure scenario (`gremlins.json`),